The Gathering has popped up in the most unlikely locations in the US and the UK. Below are descriptions of the current micro-churches happening.

 Meziprostor – Prague, early July

-Welsh National Eisteddfod – early August, Llanrwst, Wales
+Welsh National Eisteddfod – July 30 – August 6, Tregaron, Wales

-Maybe you would like to participate in a church like this.
+Maybe you would like to participate in a church that meets in this way.
 Contact us if this is something that seems up your alley.